What are the four types of grammatical cohesion?

 - If you fail the exam… you would X you will X you will have ✔ failed the course.

 - Misunderstand the question and… risking X have risked X risk ✔ losing significant marks.

-Great work on completing this second lesson on cohesive devices.
-Continue studying with our third and final lesson to learn about the key cohesive devices that improve cohesion, focussing in particular on Strategy 7: Conjunctions.
+Great work on completing this second CHAPTER on cohesive devices.
+Continue studying with our third and final chapter to learn about the key cohesive devices that improve cohesion, focussing in particular on Strategy 7: Conjunctions.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.